 The town of Kolwezi lies in the shadows of mines, large and small, formal and informal

-A recent business trip by The Centre’s CEO Ines Kaempfer and Director of Services – Asia, Africa and Americas, Cecilia Tiblad Berntsson, led us to the Kolwezi region in the Democratic Republic of Congo (DRC) where The Centre, together with partners, has set up the first Child Labour Remediation Hub.
+A recent business trip by The Centre’s CEO Ines Kaempfer and Director of Services – Asia, Africa and Americas, Cecilia Tiblad Berntsson, led us to the Kolwezi region in the Democratic Republic of Congo (DRC) where The Centre, together with partners, has set up the first Hub for Child Labour Prevention and Remediation.
 Upon arriving, we were immediately confronted with extreme levels of poverty, especially in the informal cobalt mining communities.
 The living conditions we encountered were far from ideal, characterised by a constant shroud of dust due to their proximity to the mining operation, as well as a lack of access to clean water and sanitation.
 Most families do not have running water in their homes, and must fetch water at wells and carry the heavy canisters back under the scorching heat.
 Even more concerning is the fact that water in this area is contaminated with heavy metals and other pollutants caused by mining activities.
 These challenges have given rise to various health issues, with children suffering from eye problems caused by the persistent dust, and families grappling with respiratory ailments.
 A high number of birth defects and other issues affecting women and children have also been reported.

 During our visit, we had the opportunity to visit a legal mine with a designated concession, where approximately 16,000 individuals are employed in various roles.
 These roles span the spectrum, from geologists and engineers to truck drivers, security staff, and cleaners.
 However, as many of these professionals come from outside the local community, only around 5% of the adult population in the vicinity secures employment within the legal mine.
 This leaves the remaining 95% of adults searching for alternative income sources, which are unfortunately scarce beyond the mining sector.